-India is a large country and with 8000 kilometres/5000 miles of coastline you’d expect scuba diving opportunities to abound.
-But, India also encompasses a variety of islands, both in the Andaman and Arabian Seas, that offer incredible underwater diversity and liveaboard possibilities.
+Incredible diving awaits you off of India’s 8000 kilometres/5000 miles of coastline.
+India also offers a variety of diving experiences from its islands, both in the Andaman and Arabian Seas.
+These islands, like the mainland, offer incredible underwater diversity as well as liveaboard possibilities.
 Goa, the smallest and richest state on India’s west coast, has easy access to the Arabian Sea.
 Diving off Goa includes gliding over lush coral gardens, pinnacles, and a variety of shipwrecks.
 Lakshadweep is a remote archipelago off India's southwestern coast just above the Maldives and offers colorful reefs, overhangs, swim-throughs and big fish action.
 The remote Andaman and Nicobar Islands, between India and Thailand, boast vibrant coral reefs, huge schools of fish and pristine conditions.
 Pondicherry, on India’s eastern coast, has untouched and largely unexplored reefs and wrecks.
 In this populous country, you’ll find underwater exploration as intriguing as exploring India’s rich heritage and culture.

 - The Wall, Havelock Island, Andaman – This wall drops from 10 metres/35 feet down deep to the sand channel between Havelock and Peel Island.
 The tidal currents bring in a large number of Napoleon wrasse, snapper and trevally.
 Drift by purple soft coral that cling to the wall and look for scorpionfish, stonefish and nudibranchs.